UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 Maybe a better decision would be to replace the values in `Distance` with the mean to avoid outliers.

-First we can calculate the mean rounded to 2 decimal places as 12.67, and include that in the `value` argument in the `.fillna()` verb.
+First, we can calculate the mean rounded to 2 decimal places as 12.67, and include that in the `value` argument in the `.fillna()` verb.

 We can now see the value in `Distance` for index 2 change to `12.67`.